 Specific “Ordinary and Necessary” Expenses for Professional Athletes

 There are business expenses that professional athletes incur during the year that are specific.
 All such expenses, commonly accepted as ordinary and necessary, in your professional sport are tax deductible.

 These expenses include:

-- Fitness Expenses: amounts you pay for gym membership, in-house fitness equipment, nutritional supplements, and hot tubs.
+- Fitness Expenses: amounts you pay for a gym membership, in-house fitness equipment, nutritional supplements, and hot tubs.

-- Subscriptions: magazines, newspaper, and trade journals.
+- Subscriptions: magazines, newspapers, and trade journals.

 - Entertainment Expenses: food, beverages, entertainment, amusement, and recreation expenses.
 The amount spent is limited to 50% limit.